 Porsche 718 Cayman review – engine, gearbox and technical highlights

-A pair of four-cylinder engines, now thankfully joined by a trio of 4-litre sixes.
+A pair of four-cylinder engines, joined by two 4-litre sixes.
 Excellent manual and PDK gearboxes remain

 The 718 Cayman’s flat-fours are unashamedly boosted, but they do produce some impressive figures.
-The 2-litre of the Cayman and Cayman T develops 296bhp, while the 2.5-litre makes 345bhp in the S. The peak power for each car comes in at 6500rpm.
+The 2-litre Cayman develops 296bhp, while the 2.5-litre makes 345bhp in the S. The peak power for each car comes in at 6500rpm.